-In addition, to that so called electro fuels (e-fuels) needed.
-They produced by water splitting with electricity to obtain hydrogen.
-Hydrogen can used as a fuel as such or it is can be further converted with CO2 captured from industrial emissions or even from the air to transportation fuels being more compatible for current logistics and internal combustion engines than hydrogen as such.
+In addition, so called electro fuels (e-fuels) are needed.
+They are produced by water splitting with electricity to obtain hydrogen.
+Hydrogen can be used as a fuel as such or it can be further converted with CO2 captured from industrial emissions or even from the air to transportation fuels being more compatible for current logistics and internal combustion engines than hydrogen as such.
 In addition to sustainable fuels, new feedstocks are also needed for petrochemical industry.
 For that, plastics recycling is in important role.

 Plastic as feedstock

 Chemical recycling of plastics can be a game changer in circular economy.
 Pyrolysis and gasification, the main technologies of chemical recycling, allow us to recycle plastic waste which is otherwise incinerated or sent to landfill.
 With these chemical processes, manufacturing of refinery feeds for fuels and oils becomes viable, and the use of plastic as an alternative feedstock represents a new business opportunity to the oil industry.

 With the price of renewable electricity sharply declining, production of e-fuels is becoming a reckoned option for oil and gas industry.
 Electrolysis is the most promising technology to produce these new generation of liquid fuels, but also other methods like biotechnological conversions are worth studying.

 Biofuels from lignocellulose